prady184u/Go-Ubiquitous/README.md

-Sunshine Weather App for Watch (Udacity Nanodgree Assignment)
+P6 Ubiquitous : Sunshine Weather App for Watch (Udacity Nanodgree Assignment)
 ===================================

 Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Now available for Android smartwatch.